wp-plugins/blogvault-real-time-backup/readme.txt

 Yes.
 You can store a snapshot of your backup to your Dropbox account.

 == Changelog ==
+= 1.09 =
+* When the plugin is activated but an blogVault Account is not created then the secret key is left empty.
+This is a security issue.
+Hence we will set a random value for the secret key when the plugin is installed.

 = 1.08 =
 * Changing the name to Backup Plugin by blogVault
 * Updating the tested WordPress version to 3.9